forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Implementation: Reducing Oil Price
 Some measures for consumption reduction of oil products are known from the oil price shocks in the 70s or from environment protection/global warming slowing measures.
 Even more strict measures are known from times of crises such as the first and second world wars when goods were scarce, one crisis fallback is rationing.
-> Here in general, market based approaches are favored.
-Though a market based approach to reduce oil consumption of individuals works possibly to some extent in Slovakia or Iceland (<https://en.wikipedia.org/wiki/Distribution_of_wealth>), however in most countries the wealth distribution is too skewed such that a 10 fold price increase will drive some to the edge of ruin, while not bothering others much, therefore a purely market based approach likely is considered neither fair nor efficient.
+> Here in general, working and fair markets are considered suitable in many cases.
+However, to reduce the oil consumption of individuals, such an approach possibly works to some extent in Slovakia or Iceland, while in most countries the wealth distribution is too skewed (<https://en.wikipedia.org/wiki/Distribution_of_wealth>) such that a 10 fold price increase will drive some to the edge of ruin, while not bothering others.
+Thus, a purely market based approach is considered neither fair nor efficient.
 Similarly at the country level.

 ##### Ground Transportation
 * *Consumers:* Mainly private car and private and public airplane traffic.
-Reduce the consumption from individual traffic (when electricity is produced by gas/petroleum products electric cars are to be included).
+Reduce the consumption from individual traffic (when electricity is produced by gas/petroleum, electric cars are to be included).
-* *Measures:* Ideally some soft measures such as reduced consumption by promotion, by increase the attractiveness of public transport (such as the [9 Euro ticket](#buckley-for-cnn-on-9-euro-ticket)).
+* *Measures:* Ideally some soft measures are sufficient to reduce consumption such as promotion or making public transport more attractive (an example is the [9 Euro ticket](#buckley-for-cnn-on-9-euro-ticket)).
 If necessary stricter measures are possible:
   * Decreased Speed limits,
   * limit the usage of certain car types i.e. high fuel consumption cars unless usage has a rational necessity
-  * increased taxes on fuel/car usage/road pricing  or rationing
+  * increased taxes on fuel/car usage or road pricing or even rationing
-  * tax car by weight (pointless 'weight race' as heavy cars mostly increase one owns security at the cost of decreasing the security of everybody else) possibly combined with road pricing.
+  * tax/road-price cars by weight and/or consumption (pointless 'weight race' as heavy cars increase one owns security in some situations at the cost of decreasing the security of everybody else)

 ##### Air traffic
-* No short term and short duration air plane traffic.
-* Increased taxes/personal limits on airplane usage with a focus on short duration trips and first/business class travel.
+* Individual limits/increased taxes on airplane usage with a focus on short duration trips and first/business class travel.
+Possibly even a ban on short term and short duration flights.
-* Restrict private airplane usage up to for strictly necessary usage.
+* Restrict private airplane usage up to for necessary/well motivated usage (e.g. by requiring a motivation letters).

 ##### Industry Consumption